RoboSats/robosats/docs/fiat-payment-methods.md

 ## General recommendation

-This recommendation is created as a best practice for trading in the Robosats platform.
+This recommendation is created as a best practice for trading in the RoboSats platform.
 These best practices are highly encouraged for both trading peers to follow to ensure successful trade and prevent unnecessary disputes.

 Note: This guidance is modified from Bisq's <a href="https://bisq.wiki/Trading_rules">trading rules</a> and adjusted according to the difference in the trading mechanism of each platform.